Back to blog

 1. Following the contract.
 Ship it.

 2. Breaking the contract.
-Then either the code is wrong and needs to be fixed, or the contract is wrong and needs to be updated — and every other caller updated with it, in the same PR.
+Either the code is wrong and needs to be fixed, or the contract is wrong and needs to be updated, and every other caller updated with it, in the same PR.

 No third option.
 No "this case is special."
 No "we'll clean it up later."
 No "but the client is right there, it's simpler."

-"Caller or contract?" — one question, two answers.
+"Caller or contract?"
+One question, two answers.
 Binary.
-That's the whole point.
 When you apply that question to every diff that touches a shared concern, drift has nowhere to hide.

-This works for agent instructions at every level.
+The same binary works above the codebase.
 System prompt says the agent must always cite sources before making claims?
-Then every response either cites sources or violates the contract.
+Every response either cites sources or violates the contract.
 Agent instructions say all database writes go through the ORM?
-Then every raw SQL call is a violation, not a creative shortcut.
-The binary collapses "interesting suggestion" into one of two known workflows.
+Every raw SQL call is a contract violation, full stop.
+Every diff resolves to one of two states.

-Mark's workflow once a contract violation is confirmed:
+Mark's workflow once a contract violation is suspected:

 1. Open the prescriptive doc.